 So, we’ve established that maybe there is some truth in this weed hangover phenomenon.
 Obviously weed is an umbrella term for many different types.
 For example, weed with high THC will give you a very different experience to weed with high CBD.
 That is because THC usually gives the well-known ‘high’ we think of when we think of weed consumption.
-Whereas CBD is much more relaxed and gives less psychological effects.
+Whereas CBD is much more relaxed and gives less psychological effects (like in our own CBD hemp gummies).
 Because of the variety, we can’t claim to know an absolute truth about weed hangovers.
 But for some people, you may recall a tingly, foggy brained, residual feeling after a night of weed consumption.
 So what exactly is it?

 What Causes A Weed Hangover